Runningtarrens/Mcorne/README.md

 To print this case youll need:
 * about 120 gramms of Filament
 * 16 Neodymium Magnets (14mm x 4mm x 2,5mm)
-*  (Optional) 4 Neodymiom Magnets round (10mm x 1mm)
+*  (Optional) 4 Neodymium Magnets round (10mm x 1mm)

 # How to print

-Youll probably need to scale the files up to 1000%, because my CAD programm always exports in cm instead of mm, just for your information.
  I always print in PLA, but you can use any filament for the case.
+ABS/ASA and Filament that require an enclosure are difficult to work with, because if you want to put the magnets in, you have to open the enclosure and might be having problems wiht warping or cracked prints because of that.

 ## Slicing